 But...this only happens when you master the art of using the tape measure.
 Measurements are very important to getting perfect fitting clothes.

 Making a Measurement Chart

-A body measurement chart contains all the info that will help you select the right size for your store-bought patterns.
+A body measurement chart contains all the information that will help you select the right size for your store-bought patterns.
 If you're drafting your own, this becomes even more important.
 It's the basis of everything you do.

 Make a chart with your own measurements and save it so you don't have to take them again.
-I also like to print blank body measurement charts and keep them in a folder.
-When I need one, I just pull it out and fill in.
+I like to print blank body measurement charts and keep them in a folder.
+When I need one, I just pull it out and fill it in.